Hello workawayer. We would like to invite you to our home, an old, large, historic house at Nesodden, a peninsula near by Oslo.

-We need some general help with gardening, some painting work inside and outdoors, building some fences out of branches, but also carpentry, landscaping, mechanics and plumbing.
-We appreciate adult workawayers, preferably couples, with a variety of work experience, practical skilled, handy, positive thinking, self going, well organized and not afraid of hard work nor getting dirt on your hands.
+We appreciate people with a variety of work experience, practical skilled, handy, positive thinking, well organized and not afraid of getting dirt on your hands.
+Preferably couples and adult workawayers.

-I work as an interior and garden designer, stylist for real estate and magazines, and have been self-employed since 1999.
+I work as an interior architect and garden designer, stylist for real estate, used to be a fashion designer, and have been self-employed since 1999.

 I´m practical skilled, hard working and not afraid of a challenge, creative and productive, and have a wide range of experience.

-Animals that lives here ( (outdoor) is one cat, 10 chickens and 4 koi fish.
+Animals that lives here ( (outdoor) is one cat and 7 koi fish.

 Beside general keeping of the yard and house I always have some projects going on.

-In 2015-2016 I had 4-6 workawayers constantly from April to December, some of them became friends for life.
+Since 2013 we have hosted 2-6 workawayers between April to December, some of them became friends for life.

-I used to arrange "huskonserter", intimate music events featuring local and nationally recognized artists, but this year there will probably be no music events.
+I used to arrange "huskonserter", intimate music events featuring local and nationally recognized artists, but so far this year I have no plans for cultural events.

 We are easy going people and love to meet new people.